eclipse-che4z/che-che4z-lsp-for-cobol/README.md

    All copybooks used in the program or project which are not stored locally are downloaded from the mainframe data sets and USS directories that you specified in steps 4 and 5.
    Copybook support features are now enabled.

+#### Managing Copybooks Downloaded from the Mainframe

 Copybooks that you retrieve from mainframe data sets are stored in the **.c4z/.copybooks** directory within the workspace, which is created automatically.

-Because copybooks that are downloaded to the .copybooks folder might change on the mainframe, we recommend that you refresh your copybooks from time to time.
-To refresh your copybooks, manually delete the .copybooks folder in your workspace.
-The copybooks are then re-downloaded from the mainframe the next time you open a file that references each copybook.

 Copybooks downloaded from the mainframe using an older version of COBOL Language Support might also be found in a **.copybooks** directory in the workspace root.
 We recommend that you delete this folder so that all files are downloaded again to the **.c4z/.copybooks** folder.

+Because copybooks that are downloaded to the .copybooks folder might change on the mainframe, we recommend that you refresh your copybooks from time to time.
+To refresh your copybooks, press **F1** and run the command **Clear downloaded copybooks**.
+This command clears the **.c4z/.copybooks** directory so that copybooks are downloaded again from the mainframe.

 ### Copybook Support Features